≪ Go to our review of Camping Pads & Mattresses

-The pad is comprised of three pieces: a 25” x 77” x 2.5“ thick inflatable pad, one inch of memory foam, and a machine washable cover that zips on and off.
+The pad is comprised of three pieces: a 25" x 77" x 2.5" thick inflatable pad, one inch of memory foam, and a machine washable cover that zips on and off.
 The cover has a durable nylon bottom and sides and a very soft microfiber top.
-This system is more comfortable than other “luxury pads” like the REI Camp Bed and Therm-a-Rest Luxury Map because it provides more support and can be comfortable both when it’s firm and when it’s soft.
-Our testers found the two above-mentioned pads can be too squishy if they aren’t inflated enough.
-Similarly, we found the DreamTime to be more comfortable than the Paco Grande because the inflatable pad-memory foam combination allows you to customize the pad’s support.
-(The Paco Grande is just a big chunk of foam with a burly inflatable cover.)
+This system is more comfortable than other "luxury pads" like the REI Camp Bed and Therm-a-Rest Luxury Map because it provides more support and can be comfortable both when it's firm and when it's soft.
+Our testers found the two above-mentioned pads can be too squishy if they aren't inflated enough.
+Similarly, we found the DreamTime to be more comfortable than the Paco Grande because the inflatable pad-memory foam combination allows you to customize the pad's support.

 Another benefit to a car camping pad such as the DreamTime is its warmth.
 This pad has an R-value of 9!
-(The average backpacking pad’s R value is around 2.5) A warmer pad is better because you can use your sleeping as a quilt or us a lighter bag in temperatures that would normally (on a thinner, narrower, and colder pad) require a warmer bag.
+(The average backpacking pad's R value is around 2.5) A warmer pad is better because you can use your sleeping as a quilt or use a lighter bag in temperatures that would normally (on a thinner, narrower, and colder pad) require a warmer bag.

 The Dreamtime comes in Large (25" x 77") or Extra Large (30" x 77").
 We tested the Large and prefer it to the XL because most tents with reasonable performance aren't wide enough to fit a DreamTime and your friend's standard 20" wide pad.
 Check the specs on your tent before getting this pad.